xmartlabs/Bender/Documentation/Supported_Layers.md

-The following are the TensorFlow ops that are mapped to Palladium layers:
+The following are the TensorFlow ops that are mapped to Bender layers:
 * __Add__ -> Add (works for two textures/tensors of the same size)
 * __Conv2D__ -> Convolution
 * __Conv2Dtranspose__ -> ConvTranspose